 Welcome From Our Program Director

-Thank you for your interest in training with Grand Strand Health!
-Our Transitional Year Residency Program launched in 2016, and we are excited about the continued growth of Graduate Medical Education at our institution and the wonderful academic opportunities it provides.
+Thank you for your interest in training with Grand Strand Health.
+Our Transitional Year Residency Program launched in 2016.
+We are excited to be part of the continued growth of Graduate Medical Education at Grand Strand, which now includes residency programs in Internal Medicine, General Surgery, Emergency Medicine, Family Medicine and Anesthesiology.

-Grand Strand Medical Center, part of Grand Strand Health, is an acute care hospital and is home to one of the busiest Trauma Centers in the state.
-You will be exposed to a broad range of pathology to provide you excellent training while learning evidence-based care approaches with a focus on high quality, efficient, safe patient-centered care.
+Grand Strand Health is a rapidly growing healthcare system which includes Grand Strand Medical Center, South Strand Medical Center, North Strand ER and is soon adding Carolina Forest ER.
+Grand Stand Medical Center is a 369-bed acute care hospital that is the county's only Comprehensive Stroke Center and Level 1 Trauma Center.
+They also offer award winning cardiovascular care.
+You will be exposed to a broad range of pathology to provide you excellent training while learning evidence-based care approaches with a focus on high quality, efficient and safe patient-centered care.
 All residents participate in quality improvement projects and are expected to engage in independent academic research.
-Through affiliations with the University of South Carolina, VCOM (The Edward Via College of Osteopathic Medicine) and a robust HCA Corporate Library, we provide access to library resources, research support and the opportunity to work with medical students to sharpen your teaching skills.
+Through affiliations with the University of South Carolina, VCOM (The Edward Via College of Osteopathic Medicine) and a robust HCA Healthcare corporate library, we provide access to library resources, research support and the opportunity to work with medical students to sharpen your teaching skills.

 The goal of our program is to provide a healthy work-life balance that provides an excellent clinical experience while allowing you time to experience our beach community and the surrounding area.
 After you evaluate programs and see all the benefits our program has to offer, we sincerely hope you will consider us for training.
 Welcome to Grand Strand!